Your path to recovery is made easier at Bloor Park Physio & Rehab.

 Whether it is returning to sport, returning to work, or being able to fish with your grandkids, we will help you return to the activities that are most important to you.

 Daniel graduated from the University of Toronto in 2010, receiving his Master’s of Science in Physical Therapy.
-Prior to attending the University of Toronto, he graduated from York University with an Honour’s degree in Kinesiology.
 He has experience treating a variety of orthopedic conditions from low back pain to sport specific injuries and believes the combination of manual therapy and active exercise programs lead to optimal patient outcomes.
 His approach is multi-modal and he provides his patients with the proper education to not only treat their injury but also prevent future re-occurrence.
 Continuing education and evidence based best practice is an ongoing commitment to Daniel.
 He is completing his credentials towards the Diploma of Advanced Orthopedic Manual and Manipulative Therapy through the Orthopedic Division of the CPA.
-He has also completed courses in Functional Dry Needling, the Mckenzie Method, Mulligan, Neurokinetic Therapy as well Levels 1 and 2 from the Acupuncture Foundation of Canada Institute.
+He has also completed courses in Functional Dry Needling, the McKenzie Method, Mulligan, Neurokinetic Therapy as well Levels 1 and 2 from the Acupuncture Foundation of Canada Institute.

 Charles is a Massage Therapist registered with the College of Massage Therapists of Ontario and a member of the Registered Massage Therapist Association of Ontario.
 Charles graduated from the Everest College Massage Therapy Program, and continues to enhance his education with courses in Acupuncture and Remedial exercise.
 As a Singer/Actor/Dancer, he understands the importance of massage in the treatment of pain and injury.